brajeshwar/brajeshwar.github.io/_posts/2022/2022-10-10-plain-text.md

 	- [Foam](https://github.com/foambubble/foam) is a personal knowledge management and sharing system inspired by Roam Research, built on [Visual Studio Code](https://code.visualstudio.com) and GitHub.
 	- [Logseg](https://logseq.com) is another open source knowledge base that works on top of local plain-text Markdown and Org-mode files.
 Use it to write, organize and share your thoughts, keep your to-do list, and build your own digital garden.
 It is hugely inspired by Roam Research, Org Mode, Tiddlywiki and Workflowy.
 	- [nb](https://xwmx.github.io/nb/) is a command line and local web note‑taking, bookmarking, archiving, and knowledge base application.

+[^plaintext]: [Plain Text](https://en.wikipedia.org/wiki/Plain_text) is a loose term for data that represent only characters of readable material but not its graphical representation nor other objects.
+It may also include a limited number of “whitespace” characters that affect simple arrangement of text, such as spaces, line breaks, or tabulation characters.
+Plain text is different from formatted text, where style information is included; from structured text, where structural parts of the document such as paragraphs, sections, and the like are identified; and from binary files in which some portions must be interpreted as binary objects.

 [^Obsidian]: [Obsidian](https://obsidian.md) is a powerful knowledge base on top of a local folder of plain text Markdown files.
 With Obsidian, your data sits in a local folder.
 Obsidian works completely offline, internet or service issues will never be your problem.